NebulaUI/nebula/src/modules/GetStarted/NebulaCSS/npm-scripts-include-paths.md

 ```

 You will also likely want to use Autoprefixer to add in any necessary vendor prefixes e.g.
-We recommend that you configure Autoprefixer with [browserslist](https://www.npmjs.com/package/browserslist)
+We recommend that you configure Autoprefixer with [browserslist](https://www.npmjs.com/package/browserslist).

-Your NPM scripts may then look like the following
+Your NPM scripts may then look like.

 ```json
 "scripts": {